Call a plumber

 4. Your pipes are frozen

 This plumbing problem is a nightmare throughout the wintertime.
 If you have ever dealt with frozen pipes, you are aware that it is in your best interest to contact a plumber as soon as possible.
-If you haven’t already, consider yourself fortunate and give us a call right away.
-Instead of attempting to defrost the pipe on your own, it is best to call in a professional before the frozen pipe breaks or bursts in order to avoid more damage.
+If you haven’t already, consider yourself fortunate and need to call a plumber right away.
+Instead of attempting to defrost the pipe on your own, it is need to call a plumber in professional before the frozen pipe breaks or bursts in order to avoid more damage.
 A pipe that bursts can cause a significant amount of trash as well as major water damage to your home and your things.
 Do not take any chances; entrust this task to the professionals.

 5. Your toilet’s clogged and the plunger isn’t helping